Background

 The Australian Psychological Society 2024-2025 Recommended Schedule of fees has set the standard 46 to 60 minute consultation fee at $311.00 Providing an affordable service is important to us so our fees are set below this recommendation.

-• Eating Disorder Managtement Plan
+Eating Disorder Management Plan

 You are now able to see your GP, paediatrician or psychiatrist to see if you meet criteria to obtain an Eating Disorder Treatment Plan (EDTP) referral, which allows you to receive Medicare rebates for 40 psychology sessions over a 12 month period.

-• Mental Health Care Plan
+Mental Health Care Plan

-With a Mental Health Care Plan referral from your GP, psychiatrist or pediatrician you will be eligible to receive a Medicare rebate for up to 10 sessions per calendar year.
+With a Mental Health Care Plan referral from your GP, psychiatrist or paediatrician you will be eligible to receive a Medicare rebate for up to 10 sessions per calendar year.
 Medicare rebates are processed overnight.

-• Private Health Rebate
+Private Health Rebate

 If you have private health insurance, you may also qualify for a rebate through your fund.
 Please speak with your private health fund directly to determine your eligibility.